Advisory Board Terms of Reference

 Requirement for Program Advisory Board

-Under the direction of The High Standard Institute, the executive management team ensures that an advisory board is established for every program of instruction or cluster of related programs offered at the Institute.
+Under the direction of The Influencer Academy, the executive management team ensures that an advisory board is established for every program of instruction or cluster of related programs offered at the Institute.
 Such Program Advisory Boards are to be made up of a cross-section of persons external to the Institute who have direct interest in and a diversity of experience and expertise related to the particular occupational area or discipline addressed by the program.

 In the formative or developmental stages of programs, the Institute may establish an Ad Hoc Program Advisory Board.
 When the program is in place, the Ad Hoc Program Advisory Board will be dissolved and an official Program Advisory Board will be formed.

-Program Advisory Board report to the HSI Board of Management through the Board Chair.
+Program Advisory Board report to the TIA Board of Management through the Board Chair.
 Board members may attend Program Advisory Committee meetings.
 Updates are given to the Academic Planning Committee, as appropriate.
-This liaison between the HSI Board of Management and the Program Advisory Board demonstrates the commitment of the Board to the value of these Board.
+This liaison between the TIA Board of Management and the Program Advisory Board demonstrates the commitment of the Board to the value of these Board.

 Purpose of the Program Advisory Board